kluete/adag/README.md

 # Caveats

 A (freely) randomized DAG will generate unpredicatable and unbalanced CPU loads across the different CPU cores, especially wrt to node fanning and merging.
 A efficient design would seek to control such a graph so as to balance CPU core load, as well as to minimize cross-core hopping (requiring L1/L2 cache flushes).
+Also,  if one of the root nodes (DAG entry node) points to another root node, there can be exponential "waves" (both up and down) of complexity that'll make threaded execution very unpredictable.

-This program does a first *synchronous* traversal of the DAG to count the total number of path terminations, so that the *asynchronous* execution of the DAG (on multiple CPU cores) knows when to stop.
+Once the DAG is generated but before it is executed, my program must first do a *synchronous* traversal of the DAG to count the total number of path terminations, so that the *asynchronous* execution of the DAG (on multiple CPU cores) knows when to stop.

 # To do

-* bench per op?
-* time runs
-* install log functionality
+* log functionality
   * template to build string
-  * async log w/out chopping
+  * async-aware stdout without chopping/scrambling
 * unique_ptr::get() ugliness
-* build instruction will be pain in the ass?
+* build instruction

 ## Build instructions